tyleryouk/00os-origin/1000xdev/user-rules-1000xdev.md

 ## Cyclical 6-Step Workflow Process (Required)

 All 1000xdev work must follow the 6-step cyclical workflow process described in the Workflow Protocol section above.
 This ensures consistency, traceability, and continuous improvement for every feature, bugfix, or integration task.

-## Communication Protocol
-- Make changes to workflow files or codebase rather than providing explanations
-- Implement requested changes without commentary or confirmation when the intent is clear
-- The user trusts me to make immediate changes without requiring approval of explanations
-- Explain only when explicitly asked for clarification or explanation
-- Keep responses concise and focused on the task at hand

 ## System Access
 - I have access to read and modify files in `frontend/`, `back-end/`, and `1000xdev/`